 A majority of Future Legacies participants will be first-generation college students; therefore, junior mentors play a pivotal role in a participant’s life by providing advice and resources on college and careers that they might not have access to at home.

 Participants attend online college and career workshops.
 The workshop topics are determined based on student’s input such as what college, career, and life skills or information they would like to learn more about.

 Workshops help with college and career preparation.
 The participants will receive insight from professionals and learn about topics that might have not been covered in their school’s curriculum.

-Here are the three most recent College & Career Workshops:
+Here are a few past College & Career Workshops:

 Participants join 15-minute online meetings with the Program Officer to evaluate their program participation, answer any questions, and provide program feedback.